cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - `Remove Reloading Screen`
   - `Sodium`
   - `Sodium Extra`
-- There are lots of other performance boosting mods.
-However, the mods above can **significantly** increase performance while other mods do not at all.
-That is why installing the mods above is generally enough.
 ### Optifine Features Without Optifine
 In Optifine, there are some cool features that are not about increasing performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
 We can get the same features without Optifine through the mods below:
 - **Zooming Feature -** `Zoomify`